isaacHagoel/svelte-dnd-action/README.md

 - Press *Space*/*Enter* key while focused on an item, or the *Escape* key anywhere to exit dragging mode.
 The reader will tell the user that they are no longer dragging.
 - Clicking on another item while in drag mode will make it the new drag target.
 Clicking outside of any draggable will exit dragging-mode (and tell the user)
 - Mouse drag and drop can be preformed independently of keyboard dragging (as in an item can be dragged with the mouse while in or out of keyboard initiated dragging-mode)
-- Keyboard drag uses the same `consider` (only on drag start) and `finalize` (every time the item is moved) events but only has a subset of the `TRIGGERS`.
+- Keyboard drag uses the same `consider` (only on drag start) and `finalize` (every time the item is moved) events but share only some of the `TRIGGERS`.
 The same handlers should work fine for both.

 ### Rules/ assumptions to keep in mind
 * Only one element can be dragged in any given time